Research and Translations

 Research and Translation Fees:

-- $30 per hour for members of The Danish Immigrant Museum.
+- $30 per hour for members of Museum of Danish America.

 - $40 per hour for non-members.